rozaxe/say-anything/README.md

 Say-Anything [![Build Status](https://travis-ci.org/rozaxe/say-anything.svg?branch=master)](https://travis-ci.org/rozaxe/say-anything)
 ============

-> Get random words.
+> The impossible Say-Anything-Challenge

+Computer knows 109 582 english words.
+Do you think you can beat it ? :stuck_out_tongue:

+***

-The list contains 109 582 english words, and can be used for whatever.
+The gem can also be used for development (of course :information_desk_person:).

 Install